BCDigLib/aspaceiiif/README.md

 ## Installation

 To use the command line tool you will need to install locally.
+First, make sure any old versions of the gem have been removed:

+    $ gem uninstall aspaceiiif

 Clone or download this repository:

     $ git clone https://github.com/BCDigLib/aspaceiiif
     $ cd aspaceiiif

+Make a copy of _example_config.yml_ named _config.yml_:

+    $ cp example_config.yml config.yml

-Update the settings in example_config.yml according to your ArchivesSpace instance and rename that file to config.yml.
-Then, add the changes to Git, so it knows that example_config.yml no longer exists (this is necessary because the gemspec uses git ls-files):
+Edit _config.yml_ according to your ArchivesSpace instance.
+Add the changes to Git (this is necessary because the gemspec uses git ls-files):

     $ git add .

 You can now build and install the gem:

     $ gem build aspaceiiif.gemspec
-    $ gem install aspaceiiif-x.x.x.gem
+    $ gem install aspaceiiif-0.3.1.gem

 ## Usage